sm222/SuperCBuilder/README.md

 the result it `foo A bar B baz CA`. like in bash if a variable is not resolved the value is empty

 ## [keywords](#keyword)
-now to make the project more modular and have more option we have some keyword that help you make the project more. you can use the keywork `_LINUX` like so to only set a varible if the program is build on linux or the target computer is linux.
+now to make the project more modular and have more option we have some keyword that help.
+you can use the keywork `_LINUX` like so to only set a varible if the program is build on linux or the target computer is linux.

 ```
 foo:are we we building for linux?